 At Freshfield, we follow a mastery approach to teaching maths, meaning that we believe that all children can be successful mathematicians.
 Like all other subjects, maths is taught in mixed attainment groups so that all children contribute to and benefit from class discussions and receive both the support and challenge that they need.

-Teachers are supported by high-quality resources from White Rose, to build progression from year to year, alongside additional resources to build and extend challenge.
-One way that children are supported to master the maths curriculum is through exposure to concrete, pictorial and abstract representations of maths.
-All children use manipulatives like diennes, Numicon and place value counters to gain a deep understanding of the value of numbers, whilst learning how to represent them pictorially and calculate with them in more abstract ways.
+All children are exposed to concrete, pictorial and abstract representations of maths and use manipulatives like diennes, ten frames and place value counters to gain a deep understanding of the value of numbers, whilst learning how to represent them pictorially and calculate with them in ways that are more abstract.

 We also use the Primary Stars programme to plan engaging and interactive lessons rich in pupil talk and problem solving.
 Children see maths in real contexts on a daily basis and have the chance to work with their partner in each lesson, before consolidating their understanding with independent practice.

 The National Curriculum sets out three areas of maths for children to master:

 To find out more about the units of learning in each year group, take a look at our yearly overview and individual maths subject documents following the White Rose sequence at the bottom of this page.

 All lessons involve a focus on being fluent mathematicians.
 Having key learning like bonds to 10 and times tables at their fingertips helps our children to work efficiently.
 Where less thinking time has to be given to calculating these basics, pupils are more able to reason and solve problems.
 Fluency practice is varied and engaging.
 Children may ‘beat the timer’ to recall key facts or use mini-white boards to complete a quick-fire round.